July 6, 2018

 The one thing that matters to customers more than anything else is experience.
 Customers are looking for more than a transaction when they step into a store.

 They want to be entertained, get customized assistance from staff, and get a feel for the products.

 Consequently, retailers should adopt a “showroom” feel in-store.

 Customer experience needs to show consistency not only across different stores, but also across offline and online channels.

 When customers have a consistently unbeatable in-store experience, their trust in the brand grows.
 PwC’s 2018 Global Consumer Insights Survey found that more than one in three consumers rank “trust in brand” as one of the top three factors influencing their decision to purchase from a retailer.

 Customers also value speed in the buying process.
-Prompt service was identified as even more crucial for customers than smart recommendations from staff or a personalised shopping experience.
+Prompt service was identified as even more crucial for customers than smart recommendations from staff or a personalized shopping experience.

-Defining what really matters to your customers is crucial because you need to build your value proposition around this.
-This takes us to the next step:
+Defining what really matters to your customers is crucial, because you should be building your value proposition around this.
+Which takes us to the next step: